 Who are the staff running the Scholars Program?

 The Director of the Scholars Program (DSP) is the primary contact and program administrator, as well as an instructor for the co-curricular workshops.
 There will be up to three faculty professors who will be teaching the courses.
-Two college student interns will support the DSP, professors and reside in the dormitory as residential advisors.
+Four college student interns will support the DSP, professors and reside in the dormitory as residential advisors.
 In addition, there will be writing tutors, visiting scholars, lecturers and local tribal member guest speakers.

 Who can provide more information about the SP?